-The Reserve card, by contrast, comes with a $550-annual fee.
-In fact, along with charging $550 per year, the card also charges a fee of $75 for each authorized user.
+The Reserve card, by contrast, comes with a $550 annual fee.
+In fact, along with charging $550 per year, the card has a fee of $75 for each authorized user.

 So why would anyone choose the Reserve card over the Preferred card?
-Read on to see why we think the Reserve card could be worth paying the extra $550 fee.
+Read on to see why we think the Reserve card could be worth paying a much higher annual fee.

 Comparing Chase Sapphire cards